ovestokke/bootstrap-client/README.md

 **The init script will:**
 1. Install Git (winget/Homebrew/apt)
 2. Install Homebrew (macOS only, if needed)
+3. **Smart repository handling:**
+   - If run from the repo: Offers to pull latest changes
-3. Clone this repository to your chosen location
+   - If not in repo: Clones to your chosen location
 4. Present setup options:
    - **Windows**: System setup with 3 app modes (Skip/Basic/Full)
    - **macOS**: Essentials, packages, or complete setup
    - **Linux**: Shell setup and GitHub keys

 **No manual git clone needed.
 No prerequisites.
 Just run the command.**

+**Tip:** If you already cloned the repo, run `bash init-macos.sh` from inside it to auto-detect and update.

 ---